 Bachelor of Arts, Criminology

-120 credits total, including 45 upper-level credits, with a grade point average (GPA) of 2.0 or higher over all courses required for the credential, as follows:
+120 credits, including 45 upper-level credits, with a GPA of 2.00 (a grade of C) or higher in all courses required to complete this credential, as follows:

 General Education Requirements (24 credits)